 - Compared the Group's current forecast assumptions to recent actual project performance (e.g. sales prices, sales rates and margins achieved) during the period. - Considered the impact of sales achieved subsequent to the assessment being made against the forecast and business plan. - Enquired of the Group to understand changes in key feasibility assumptions since the previous assessment was made and original feasibility based on current market conditions, and changes in strategy adopted in the revised feasibilities. - For estates and projects considered higher risk due to their location, expected duration of the project or lower margins forecast to be derived, we assessed the key assumptions in the feasibilities.
-We involved our real estate valuation specialists to evaluate for a sample of these projects the key assumptions such as pricing, sales rates and revenue escalation. - Assessed the adequacy of the related financial report disclosures.
+We involved our real estate valuation specialists to evaluate for a sample of these projects the key assumptions such as pricing. - ► For a site subject to a future englobo settlement, we assessed external market information such as the executed sales contract to validate relevant pricing assumptions. - Assessed the adequacy of the related financial report disclosures.